 The Trustees of The Amber Trust recognise their responsibilities under the Equality Act 2010 and are opposed to all forms of discrimination.
 They seek to create an environment in which diversity and the contributions of all staff, volunteers, teachers, therapists, early years practitioners and other professionals, beneficiaries and their families are recognised and valued in all that they do and are committed to ensuring that all applications for Amber Music Awards and Amber Music Services (including Little Amber, AmberPlus and the Music Maker programmes) and other grants are treated equally.

-No potential beneficiary will be discriminated against either directly or indirectly on the grounds of race, colour, religion, nationality, ethnic origin, gender or disability.
+No potential beneficiary will be discriminated against either directly or indirectly on the grounds of race, colour, religion, ethnic origin, gender, disability, age, sexual orientation or identity.

 The Amber Trust actively seeks to make families with visually impaired children from all backgrounds aware of The Amber Music Awards and Amber Music Services (including Little Amber, AmberPlus and the Music Maker programmes), the workshops and the online materials through links with other organisations and making the application process as accessible as possible.